Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Experimental Setup

 \subsection{Learning Algorithms}

 \textbf{Independent Q-Learning (IQL):} We deliberately allow IQL agents access to the full joint state to isolate coordination effects from partial observability, making our IQL a decentralized-action, centralized-state baseline.
-That is, each agent $i$ independently maintains a Q-function $Q^i(s, a_i)$, updating via standard tabular Q-learning where $\alpha = 0.25$ and $\gamma = 0.90$ (see Appendix~\ref{app:params}).
+Each of the four agents independently maintains its own Q-function $Q^i(s, a_i)$, updating via standard tabular Q-learning with $\alpha = 0.25$ and $\gamma = 0.90$.
 IQL treats other agents as part of the environment, which induces non-stationarity and can hinder credit assignment and coordination.